Changelog / v0.1.0

 TL;DR

-Lightfast v0.1.0 ships a neural pipeline that extracts entities and relationships from GitHub, Vercel, Linear, and Sentry — then lets you query it all with AI.
+Lightfast v0.1.0 ships a neural pipeline for extracting entities and relationships, then lets you query them with AI.

-Lightfast v0.1.0 introduces a neural pipeline that extracts entities and relationships from GitHub, Vercel, Linear, and Sentry events, an AI chat interface for querying your engineering data, a public REST API, a TypeScript SDK, and an MCP server for AI agent integration.
+Lightfast v0.1.0 introduces a neural pipeline that extracts entities and relationships from team knowledge, an AI chat interface for querying your engineering data, a public REST API, a TypeScript SDK, and an MCP server for AI agent workflows.

 How does the neural pipeline process events?